lr00rl/what_cd_installed/README.md

 - chafa: A command-line image to ASCII converter.: https://github.com/hpjansson/chafa
     - `sudo apt install chafa`
     - `chafa --help` for usage
+- wrk: A command-line tool for generating and managing workspaces.
+    - `sudo apt install wrk`
+    - `wrk --help` for usage
+- duf: A disk usage utility that provides a more user-friendly output than the traditional `df` command.
+    - `sudo apt install duf`
+    - `duf --help` for usage
+- bat: A cat clone with syntax highlighting and Git integration.
+    - `sudo apt install bat`
+    - `bat --help` for usage
+- eza: A modern replacement for `ls` with more features and better defaults.
+    - `sudo apt install eza`
+    - `eza --help` for usage
+- just: A command runner that helps you write and run commands in a more organized way.
+    - `sudo apt install just`
+    - `just --help` for usage

 ## Play Games